nbeaver/why-linux-is-better/why-linux-is-better.rst

 Fixing configuration problems with commands instead of GUIs.
 ------------------------------------------------------------

-GUIs are good for some applications, but they are clumsy and error-prone for rapidly fixing configuration problems.
+Graphical user interfaces are excellent for some kinds of software, but they are clumsy and error-prone for rapidly fixing configuration problems.
 Many Linux config problems can be fixed by editing a line in a text file or running a few commands in a terminal.
 Windows configuration generally requires navigating deeply nested GUIs and ticking various checkboxes.